-Explains eating problems, including possible causes and how you can access treatment and support.
-Includes tips for helping yourself, and guidance for friends and family.
+Learn about eating problems, including possible causes, symptoms and how to access treatment and support.
+Includes self-care tips for helping yourself, plus guidance for friends and family.

-Treatment can help you develop balanced and healthy eating patterns and help you face – and cope with – the underlying issues which may be causing your eating problem.
-This page covers:
+Getting treatment can help you develop healthy, balanced eating patterns.
+It can also help you face and cope with the underlying issues of your eating problem.

-Talking about your eating problems can be scary, but if you'd like treatment and support, the first step is usually to visit your doctor (GP).
-They should be able to refer you to more specialist services.
+Talking about your eating problems can feel scary.
+But to access treatment, the first step is usually to talk to your GP or hospital doctor.
+They should then be able to refer you to specialist services.

-See our pages on seeking help for a mental health problem for more information on how to prepare for an appointment and having your say in treatment.
+See our pages on seeking help for a mental health problem for more information.

-The National Institute for Health and Care Excellence (NICE) – the organisation that produces guidelines on best practice in health care – recommends the following talking treatments for eating problems:
+The following treatments are recommended by the National Institute for Health and Care Excellence (NICE).
+It produces guidelines on best practice in healthcare.

 "Cognitive behavioural therapy really helped me to change the distorted thoughts flying around my head and move on from my eating disorder."